AI translation platform combining machine learning with human expertise for professional translation

 Most evaluations stall because buyers ask 50 questions instead of these five.
 Answer them before the first vendor demo.

 1. What is your data sovereignty rule?
-Bring-your-own API key, EU-only data residency, no model retraining on your data — these are now table-stakes for healthcare, legal, finance, and public sector.
-88% of enterprises in the 2026 Crowdin survey require BYO keys.
-If a vendor cannot meet your rule, the conversation ends here.
+Bring-your-own API key, EU-only data residency, no model retraining on your data, table-stakes for healthcare, legal, finance, and public sector.
+In Crowdin’s 2026 report, nearly 9 in 10 enterprise teams require or prefer BYO keys, with 44.7% treating it as a hard requirement.
+If a vendor can’t meet your rule, the conversation ends here.

 2. What is your domain and content mix?
-Marketing copy, UI strings, legal contracts, medical reports, gaming dialogue, and customer support tickets each map to a different optimal stack.
-Be specific about what dominates your volume — the “average” case is rarely your case.
+Marketing copy, UI strings, legal contracts, medical reports, gaming dialogue, and support tickets each map to a different optimal stack.
+Be specific about what dominates your volume.
+The “average” case is rarely your case.

 3. What is your latency budget?
 Hours-to-days = TMS lane.
 Sub-second to a few seconds = real-time / custom-build lane.
 Under 400 ms per turn = you’re building a voice agent and need a streaming pipeline, not an HTTP API.

 4. How locked-in are you willing to be?
-Multi-engine orchestration is the dominant pattern in 2026 — pick the best engine per language pair, fall back to a second engine on outages, A/B test new releases.
-Vendors that don’t support multi-engine will quietly cap your ceiling.
+Multi-engine orchestration is the dominant pattern in 2026 — best engine per pair, fall back to a second on outages, A/B test new releases.
+Vendors that don’t support multi-engine quietly cap your ceiling.

 5. What does true cost per word look like at year-three volume?
 Engine + integration + glossary maintenance + QA + post-editing.
-Build a 36-month TCO model — not a 12-month one — before signing.
+Build a 36-month total-cost model — not a 12-month one — before you sign.

 Five pitfalls that kill AI translation projects

 1. Treating BLEU as truth.
-BLEU scores headline vendor decks but correlate weakly with human ratings on long-form content.
-Run a COMET benchmark on your own held-out set or you’re buying a number, not quality.
+BLEU headlines vendor decks but correlates weakly with human ratings on long-form content.
+Run a COMET benchmark on your own held-out set, or you’re buying a number, not quality.

 2. Skipping the glossary.
 Brand names, regulated terms, product SKUs — one wrong rendering surfaces in every translation forever.
 A 100-term glossary delivered in week one prevents the most common post-launch fire.